PRF Therapy

 With bone grafts.

-PRF mixed with bone graft material acts as a biological "glue" — improving graft handling, supporting new bone formation, and producing more predictable graft outcomes.
+PRF mixed with bone graft material acts as a biological "glue."
+It improves graft handling, supports new bone formation, and produces more predictable graft outcomes.

 With All-on-X surgery.